-- plied (refer to figure 4). - Insulated liquid and suction line - Follow the proper line sizing, equivalent length, charging requirements, and oil level adjustments spelled out in this document and the outdoor units I&O - Measure pressure at the liquid line service valve and prior to expansion device.
+- plied (refer to figure 4). - Insulated liquid and suction line in unconditioned space only. - Follow the proper line sizing, equivalent length, charging requirements, and oil level adjustments spelled out in this document and the outdoor units I&O - Measure pressure at the liquid line service valve and prior to expansion device.
 Verify that it is not greater than 50 PSI - For elevations greater that 25' can expect a lower sub-cooling